 Estimation of Crude Fat content

 The Soxhlet’s extraction method (AOAC, 2005) was used.
-Clean and dried thimble was weighed (W1) and 5g of oven dried sample was added and re-weighed (W2).Round bottom flask was filled with petroleum ether (40-60)0C up to ¾ of the flask.
+Clean and dried thimble was weighed (W1) and 5g of oven dried sample was added and re-weighed (W2).Round bottom flask was filled with petroleum ether (40-60)0C up to three-quarter of the flask.
 Soxhlet extractor was fixed with a reflux condenser to adjust the heat sources so that the solvent boils gently.
 The samples were put inside the thimble and inserted into the soxhlet apparatus and extraction under reflux was carried out with petroleum ether for 6 hours.
 At the end of extraction (after the barrel of the extractor is empty), the thimble was dried in the oven for about 30 minutes at 100oC to evaporate off the solvent and thimble was cooled in a desiccator and later weighed (W3).

 The fat extracted from a given quantity of sample was then calculated: